-- The Criteria should be IP/Domain to give the Avaya SBCE the capability to mask both domain name and IP address present in URI-Host. - The masking applied on "From" header also applies to "Referred-By" and "P-Asserted-Identity" headers. - The masking applied on "To" header also applies to "Refer-To" header.
+- The Criteria should be IP/Domain to give the Avaya SBCE the capability to mask both domain name and IP address present in URI-Host. - The masking applied on "From", "To" and "Request-Line" headers.

 The screenshots below illustrate the Topology Hiding profile SP-to-EN.